-Nick Leyva joined Manager Clint Hurdle's staff as the Third Base Coach on Nov.
-24, 2010.
-In addition to his role as the Third Base Coach, he will serve as the Club's Infield Coach.
+Nick Leyva has moved across the diamond in 2015 to the First Base coaching box after working four seasons as Manager Clint Hurdle's Third Base Coach.
+In addition to his role as the First Base Coach, Leyva will once again serve as the club's Infield Coach.

 Nick served the Cardinals as their First Base Coach at the big league level for two years (1984-85) before moving across the diamond to the third base coaching box for three years.
 In addition, he managed in the Puerto Rican Winter League for three years, winning the Championship and being named Manager-of-the-Year with Mayaguez in 1986.

 After his five seasons as a coach with the Cardinals, the Philadelphia Phillies named Leyva their Manager on October 3, 1988.
 At 37 years of age at the time, he was the youngest skipper of the Phillies since 1960 (Gene Mauch - 34).
 Leyva guided the Phillies to a 77-85 record in his second year at the helm, showing a 10-game improvement from his rookie campaign.
 Philadelphia, however, let Leyva go on April 24, 1991, after he got off to a 4-9 start that season.

 Leyva joined the Toronto organization for the first time in 1992 when he was hired to manage Triple-A Syracuse, a position he held for two seasons before serving the Blue Jays as their Third Base Coach from 1994-97.
 In that time, he also managed Lara in the Venezuelan Winter League in 1995 and 1996.